 On Friday, January 17, 2014, Temple Emanu-El welcomed the Rev. Dr. Calvin O. Butts III and the Abyssinian Baptist Church Cathedral Choir for a special Sabbath service to commemorate the life and legacy of the Rev. Dr. Martin Luther King Jr. Learn more »

 Please Note: Sabbath services will be held in the Beth-El Chapel from Friday, July 4, 2014, through Saturday, August 30, 2014.
-We will return to the Main Sanctuary on Friday, September 5.
+We will return to the Fifth Avenue Sanctuary on Friday, September 5.
 Our Sunset Service will continue to be held in Greenwald Hall (One East 65th Street) at 5:30 PM.
-Saturday morning Torah study will resume in the fall.
+Saturday morning Torah study will resume on Saturday, September 6.

 To listen to the most